View Betty Miller's Obituary on thecourierexpress.com and share memories

 |

+She is survived by two daughters, Kathy (Terry) Bertschen of Sebring, Florida and Linda Selman of Clermont, Florida.
+She is also survived by a granddaughter, Elizabeth (Rich) Weidner of Riverside Calif.; two grandsons, Shawn (Lindsey) Gifford and Ryan Gifford both of DuBois.
+She is also survived by a great-grandson, Jacob.

+In addition to her parents and her husband she is also preceded in death by a sister, Susie Starr and two brothers, Sylvester and Maynard Bish.

-A funeral service will be held on Friday, Nov.
-29 at 1 p.m. at the Carlson-Shugarts Funeral Home Inc. in Brockway with the Rev. Dr. Victor Baxter officiating.
+There will be no public visitation.
+A funeral service will be held today, Friday, November 29 at 1 p.m. at the Carlson-Shugarts Funeral Home Inc. in Brockway with Rev. Dr. Victor Baxter officiating.
 Burial will follow in the Beechwoods Cemetery.

+Memorial donations may be made to the Lighthouse Community Church, 732 Main Street, Brockway, PA 15824.